a-b-street/abstreet/docs/articles/map/article.md

 process generalizes to most cities in OpenStreetMap.
 Some extra data specific to Seattle is used, but could be ommitted.

-Everything here should be up-to-date as of July 2019.
+Everything here should be up-to-date as of August 2019.

 <!--ts-->